turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### The Four Pillars

 Remember the four pillars of object oriented programming?
-These were abstraction, encapsulation, polymorphism, and inheritance.
+These are abstraction, encapsulation, polymorphism, and inheritance.
 We adhere to these principles in order to help us write code that is readable, easier to maintain, extend and test.
 Today we will focus on two of the pillars, abstraction and encapsulation.

 ### Abstraction

-Abstraction is a technique common to object oriented programming.
-In this example we will use abstraction to create a PORO that serves as a front-facing interface that hides more complex behavior.
+Abstraction is a technique common to object oriented programming that allows us to hide unnecessary details from the user.
+In this example we will use abstraction to create a PORO that serves as an interface that hides more complex behavior.

 It's common for pages to require data from multiple locations.
 For example, a dashboard might need to reach out to multiple tables and perhaps make some API calls in order to display all of the required data.
 One strategy is to send in several instance variables which is likely what you have done up until this point.